-At left, a picture of me with my family during my graduation.
+At left, a picture of me with my family the day of my graduation.

 Graduate student at The Pennsylvania State University

 I am currently a second year Master's student in the department of Spanish, Italian, and Portuguese.
-In my free time, I enjoy reading books - my favorite author is Gabriel García Márquez -, exploring the outdoors (I love skiing, so I was very happy to learn that it snows a lot in State College), making and listening to music, and spending time with animals.
+In my free time, I enjoy reading books - my favorite authors are Gabriel García Márquez and Carl Sagan -, exploring the outdoors (I love skiing, so I was very happy to learn that it snows a lot in State College), making and listening to music, and spending time with animals.

 At left, a picture of me in Burrowes Building during a visit by ESL children to the department.